SzymonZy/SDS021-arduino-MySQL-thingspeak/README.md

 # SDS0121-arduino-MySQL-thingspeak
-Simple PM2.5 and PM10 dust meter with ability to upload data to MySQL database and feed to ThingSpeak
+Simple PM2.5 and PM10 dust meter with ability to upload data to MySQL database and feed to ThingSpeak.
+Project made by students of IV Liceum Ogólnokształcące im.
+H. Sienkiewicza w Częstochowie (Poland).
+Code and design by Miłosz Galas, Bartłomiej Meller, Szymon Życiński.

 Components:
 - SDS021 (or other SDS) dust sensor